 With SQL-based routing, the redirection of queries and operations through the Connector is controlled by hints on the QoS provided in the comments of individual statements.
 Note that this is explicit routing using SQL comments, not the automated read/write splitting supported by Direct or SmartScale routing.

-Unless otherwise specified, statements will go to the current master to be executed.
+Unless otherwise specified, statements will go to the current master to be executed, or whatever slave is selected by the read-write splitting configuration, if enabled.
 To specify that a statement can be executed on the slave, place a comment before the statement:

 /* TUNGSTEN USE qos=RO_RELAXED */ SELECT * FROM TABLENAME

 This style of comment indicates to the connector that the specific query that follows should go to a slave.
 If unavailable, the query may still be executed on the master.